Yobisense/eduenv/README.md

 ### Course Instance
 Serves as one cycle of a course.
-Essentially contains all dynamic attributes between instances of a course such as students,
+Essentially contains all dynamic attributes between instances of a course such as students.

 | Attribute | Description |
 | --- | --- |
 | ID | An unique identifier for distinguishing between different  objectives within the system. |